-Before we can prescribe treatment, we have to fully understand our patients’ oral health and the struggles they’re facing.
+Before we can prescribe preventive dental treatment, we have to fully understand our patients’ oral health and the struggles they’re facing.
 During your checkup, we will closely examine the surface of each tooth, assess the gum tissue, perform an oral cancer screening, and evaluate any existing restorations.
 X-rays will aid us in finding potential problems that are hidden under the surface or between the teeth.
 Once we have all the information, a treatment plan can be formulated that addresses the patient’s wants and needs.
 With this, we can help them achieve a healthy, happy smile.

 Nightguards for Clenching & Grinding